PyTables/PyTables/doc/source/usersguide/libref.rst

-        Also, objects that have some of their dimensions equal to 0 are not supported (use an EArray node (see :ref:`EArrayClassDescr`) if you want to store an array with one of its dimensions equal to 0). byteorder : str
+        Also, objects that have some of their dimensions equal to 0 are not supported (use an EArray node (see :class:`EArray`) if you want to store an array with one of its dimensions equal to 0). byteorder : str
         The byteorder of the data *on disk*, specified as 'little' or
         'big'.
 If this is not specified, the byteorder is that of the given object.